JdeRobot/RoboticsAcademy/_pages/user_guide.md

 - It is recommended to use the latest image.
 However, older distributions of RADI (Robotics-Academy Docker Image) can be found [here](https://hub.docker.com/r/jderobot/robotics-academy/tags).

+<a name="launch"></a>
-# 2. How to use and perform the exercises?
+# 2. How to launch a RADI container?

 1. Start a new docker container of the image and keep it running in the background:

 ```bash
 docker run --rm -it -p 7164:7164 -p 6080:6080 -p 1108:1108 -p 7163:7163 jderobot/robotics-academy
 ```

+To enable GPU acceleration on the docker container, follow the instructions from [here](https://jderobot.github.io/RoboticsAcademy/user_guide/#enable-gpu-acceleration).

+<a name="perform-exercise"></a>
+# 3. How to use and perform the exercises?

 2. On the local machine navigate to 127.0.0.1:7164/ in the browser and choose the desired exercise.